NhutHuyDev/me-market/README.md

 ### Notes:
 - All responses are in JSON format as well.

-- For endpoints marked with "Yes" in the Authentication column, a valid API key is required.
+- For endpoints marked with "Yes" in the Authentication column, a valid token is required.

-- The API key is sent using the `Authorization` header, formatted as follows:
-    ```
-    authorization: bearer <"JWT token">
-    ```

 - Can use [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension to test these APIs with the given '/client' folder

 ## References
 [1].
 Tips Javascript.
 (2023b, February 14).
 Course: Node.js Backend Architecture. https://www.youtube.com/watch?v=5keK7PRH9pE&list=PLw0w5s5b9NK4ucXizOF-eKAXKvn9ruCw8